Congsss1409/ams-service/README.md

 ## 🚀 Getting Started

-To get a local copy up and running, follow these simple steps.
+To get a local copy of our project up and running, just follow these simple steps.

 ### Prerequisites

-You will need the following software installed on your machine:
+You'll need the following software installed on your machine:
 * [Git](https://git-scm.com/)
 * [Docker Desktop](https://www.docker.com/products/docker-desktop/)